Sakrac/x65/README.md

 ### Development Status

-Currently the assembler is in a limited release and while all features are in place and tested, more testing is needed to verify the completeness.
+Fish food!
+Assembler has all important features and switching to make a 6502 project for more testing.
+Currently the assembler is in a limited release.
 Primarily tested with personal archive of sources written for Kick assmebler, DASM, TASM, XASM, etc. and passing most of Apple II Prince of Persia and Pinball Construction set.

 **TODO**
 * irp (indefinite repeat)

 **FIXED**
+* Nested scopes and label pools broke recently and was fixed, section alignment wasn't working.
 * Link file issues fixed, added a dump tool to show the contents of object files for debugging.
 * Rastan for Apple II gs assembles and links.
 * Merlin LNK, ENT, ADR, ADRL functional